Skip to main content

 • Dexetera can't reverse trades

-Smart contracts are transparent and audited.
+Smart contracts are transparent.

 Q: What if my wallet gets hacked?